balu7677/IOS-Tipper/README.md

 The following **additional** features are implemented:

 - [X] List anything else that you can get done to improve the app functionality!

--> NOTE: Additional features:
+ NOTE: Additional features:

     1) Added a custom tip option where an alert pops up and user can enter a custom tip amount and the result will be displayed.
-The 'OK' action button is enabled only when there is a valid input.
+The 'OK'         action button in the alert box is enabled only when there is a valid input.

     2) The placeholder in the main bill text field changes based on the location.
 For ex. $ to £ if the location changes from US to UK

 ## Video Walkthrough